 - People with skills in animation and visual effects will be in high demand as media platforms expand.

-- The job outlook for producers and directors is good: faster than average growth is expected.
+- The job outlook for producers and directors is good: much faster than average growth is expected for the next decade.

 What can graduates from the programs at Illinois do?
 Almost anything.
 Our Career Services Office can help students target and achieve their goals.